Jeff Francoeur: Atlanta Braves (2005–2009)

-New York Mets
+New York Mets (2009–2010)

 On July 10, 2009, Francoeur was traded to the New York Mets for outfielder Ryan Church.

 Francoeur made his Mets debut on July 11, 2009, and notched two RBIs in his first at bat.
 He finished the day going 2–4 with two RBIs, a strikeout, and was caught stealing once.
 On July 20, Francoeur hit his first home run as a Met off Washington Nationals pitcher Logan Kensing, during the ninth inning of that game.

 On August 23, 2009, Francoeur became the second player in major league history (after Homer Summa in 1927) to hit into a game-ending unassisted triple play.
 He hit a line drive directly to Eric Bruntlett, second baseman for the Philadelphia Phillies.
 Francoeur re-signed with the Mets for 2010.

 After being the Mets' starting right fielder for the first half of the 2010 season, Francoeur was replaced by Ángel Pagán to make room for the return of Carlos Beltrán in the second half.

-Texas Rangers
+Texas Rangers (2010)

-On August 31, 2010, Francoeur was traded by the Mets to the Texas Rangers for infielder Joaquín Árias.
+On August 31, 2010, Francoeur was traded by the Mets to the Texas Rangers for infielder Joaquín Arias.
 Francoeur was utilized primarily for defensive purposes on the 2010 AL Champions.
+In the 2010 World Series against the San Francisco Giants he went hitless in 6 World Series at-bats.

-Kansas City Royals
+Kansas City Royals (2011–2013)

 On December 8, 2010, Francoeur signed a one-year deal with the Kansas City Royals worth $2.5 million which included a mutual option for the 2012 season.

 On August 18, 2011, Francoeur agreed to a two-year extension with the Royals worth $13.5 million.
 He was designated for assignment on June 30, 2013 after hitting .208/.249/.322 in 59 games with the Royals.

-San Francisco Giants
+San Francisco Giants (2013)

 Francoeur was signed to a minor league contract by the Giants, on July 9, 2013.
 On July 13, his contract was purchased from the Fresno Grizzlies.
 Francoeur was designated for assignment on August 20, and released on August 22.
 In 22 games for the Giants, he recorded 12 hits, 4 RBIs, batting only .194.